onap/dcaegen2/docs/sections/services/ves-hv/run-time-configuration.rst

 (see :ref:`deployment`)

-HV-VES can fetch configuration directly from Consul service in the following JSON format:
+HV-VES fetches configuration from Config Binding Service in the following JSON format:

 .. code-block:: json